leap-stc/leap-stc.github.io/docs/compute/manage_software.md

 # Managing Software

-The LEAP JupyterHub environment provides multiple ways to install and manage software.
+The LEAPHub environment provides multiple ways to install and manage software.
 Choose the method that best fits your needs.

 ## Quick Installs (Temporary)